 As soon as the complaint is found administratively compliant it is notified to the respondent.

 If you received the notification of deficiencies in complaint, read carefully the description of the deficiencies.
 If you do not understand the nature of the deficiencies or you do not know how to correct them, please contact your case administrator.
-Then click on the item called “Amend complaint” in the left-hand menu of the case file.
+Then click on the item next to the Complaint form that will enable you to modify your complaint.
 The form is to be completed and submitted in the same way as the original complaint.
 When filling in the form, please take care to correct the deficiencies identified.
 After completing the whole form, click on the “File complaint” button.